 Remediation is an essential part of your risk reduction workflow.
-Before you get started remediating, it’s important that you’ve already done the following:
+To get starting, you will want to address the following:

-- Defined your adoption model (Root Org, Orgs, and Apps).
-For more information please see our help docs on Hierarchy and Inheritance and Application Management.
+- Define your adoption model.
+This is how applications and organizations are added to IQ Server.
+For more information please see our help docs on Hierarchy and Inheritance and Onboarding Applications.

-- Identified application categories pertinent to your organization.
-Application categories provide a way to quickly identify characteristics of an application, and this association informs policy enforcement.
+- Identify application categories pertinent to your organization.
+Application categories provide a way to prioritize risk characteristics of an application and set specific policies to them.
 For more information, please see our help docs on Application Categories.

-- Set up your policies.
-IQ Server comes with a set of predefined policies that you can use to get started.
+- Set up your governance policies.
+IQ Server comes with a set of predefined policies used by the majority of organizations.
+These should be evaluated and updated to align with your application security priorities to get an accurate baseline of risk.
 For more information, please see our help docs on Policy Management.
-This is also a good time to determine if your organization could benefit from a Policy Workshop.
+These items are covered in detail during a Policy Workshop.

-- Evaluated your applications.
+- Evaluate your applications.
 In order to remediate risk, you need to know what’s in your applications.
-In general, we recommended integrating an IQ scan somewhere in the application build process, but you can also run one-off scans in the UI or CLI.
+We recommended get a baseline of all your applications by integrating an IQ scan in the build process, or by onboarding through your SCM.
+You can also run one-off scans in the UI or CLI.
 For more information, please see our help docs on Using the CLI with a CI Server, Manual Application Evaluation, or Evaluating Applications with the CLI.

 Importance of Remediation